tliron/prudence/TUTORIAL.md

         }
     }));

-For testing you can set `secure: {}` to automatically create an self-signed certificate.
+For testing you can set `secure: {}` to automatically create a self-signed certificate.
 To see it in the terminal:

     curl --insecure https://localhost:8080 -v